baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/getting_started/index.md

 ##### Extract

-Once downloaded, extract all files from the BainesImageQuizzer-QuizApp_v#.#.# file.
+Once downloaded, extract all files from the BainesImageQuizzer-QuizApp_v#.#.# file into a folder named **BainesImageQuizzer**.

+!!!
+Warning
+	BACKUP !!!

+    If overwriting an existing copy of the Image Quizzer, be sure to back up any results, images and setup files currently stored in the Inputs and Outputs folder.

 ##### Components